Z Wave vs Zigbee - Zigbee winner

 If you buy a hub that works with both Z Wave and Zigbee, you’ll able to use them both side-by-side in your home.
 I personally do this today and it never causes a problem.

-I own Zigbee products and I own Z Wave products and they all connect to my Samsung SmartThings hub.
+I own Zigbee products and Z Wave products, which all connect to my Samsung SmartThings hub.

 Winner